MMDLOID/FuckMETADATA/README.md

 Python ReadMETADATA.py

 in CMD or python. this will ask you the IMG path, and will print you out METADATA information.

+MMDLOID is not responsible for any data loss.
+By using this script, you acknowledge that you are deleting data.